mean-machine-gc/ubi-framework/meta-language/index.md

 Examples:

-- When Customer issues PlaceOrder, Then OrderPlaced
+- When Customer issues CreateUser, Then UserCreated
 - When System issues ProcessPayment, Then PaymentProcessed

 This corresponds to the command-event sequences captured in EventStorming sessions, providing a natural language expression of business actions.